sp18-himanshuchauhan2/django-demo/README.md

 5. git branch -M branch-name (to rename the branch)
 6. git push origin main

+## To see the commits
+1. git log
+2. git log -p -n (to see only n commits)

+## For undo commands
+1. git checkout <--file-name-->
+2. git checkout -f (for multiple files)

 ## For branches
 1. git branch
 2. git checkout branch-name (to switch branches)
-3. git checkout -b new-branch-name (to create new branch)
+3. git checkout -b new-branch-name (to create new branch & switch)
 4. git branch -d branch-name (to delete branch)
+5. git branch branch-name (to create a new branch)

 ## For merge the branches
 1. git diff branch-name (to compare the changes between 2 branches)